-Clay County school.
-It is the goal of the District to make sure foreign exchange students have sufficient command of the English language to enable the student to function well in an English-speaking academic and community environment; appropriate background information and expectations regarding school experience;

-- The student must not have completed more than 11 years of primary and secondary education exclusive of kindergarten; - The student will be classified as a senior and must successfully complete/pass a minimum of six subjects in order to participate in graduation; - All exchange students will be required to take American History, English III (American Literature), American Government, Economics, and a minimum of 3 electives.
+- Written acceptance by the school principal or their designee prior to a host family being designated; - Specific information must be provided to the school.
+This includes academic records translated into English, the number of years completed prior to arrival and the years required in the home country to complete secondary school; - The level of the student's English language proficiency, based on test scores from the ELTIS, must be provided to the District/School.
+If the student does not meet the minimum score requirement (218), the student will not be placed in a Clay County school.
+It is the goal of the District to make sure foreign exchange students have sufficient command of the English language to enable the student to function well in an English-speaking academic and community environment; appropriate background information and expectations regarding school experience; - The student must not have completed more than 11 years of primary and secondary education exclusive of kindergarten; - The student will be classified as a senior junior and must successfully complete/pass a minimum of six subjects in order to participate in graduation.
+Foreign exchange students who have received a high school diploma, or its equivalent, in their home country are not eligible to be foreign exchange students in the District. - All exchange students will be required to take American History, English III (American Literature), American Government, Economics, and a minimum of 3 electives.
 The only exception to the required courses will be if the home country required a specific curriculum for a student in a specific grade and the local school can reasonably meet the student's course needs.
 Written documentation of this requirement must be included as part of the student's records; - Driver's Education, if offered at the school, will not be allowed as a course for exchange students; - Foreign exchange students are subject to all school and district rules and regulations per the Clay County Code of Conduct. - Exchange students will not receive a regular "Certificate of Completion" or a standard diploma.
+Foreign exchange students at no time will receive a Clay County diploma of any type nor participate in graduation ceremonies.
 They will be awarded a special certificate certifying that they successfully completed the course of study for exchange students as prescribed by the School District of Clay County.
 These students will not take the FSA or other assessments that may be prescribed by the DOE since they will not be awarded a standard diploma.

 - Exchange students will be limited to a one-year program or, if approved by the principal, a semester. - Exchange students entering into Clay County high schools through immigration status require a J-1 Visa.
-To get a J-1 Visa the student must be in an accepted foreign exchange program.
+To get a J-1 Visa the student must be in an accepted foreign exchange program. - A foreign exchange student may only register at the appropriate high school that shall be designated as the school within the regular school attendance zone of the host family's residence. - A foreign exchange student may be eligible to participate in sports and activities provided they meet Florida High School Athletic Association (FHSAA) rules and policies.